MeliroseLiwag/AudioClassification_AnimalCalls/README.md

 1. [`CARNIVORA ANIMAL GROUP`](/Final_Project/Data/cleaned_carnivora.csv)
 2. [`AVES ANIMAL GROUP`](/Final_Project/Data/cleaned_aves.csv)

+See more info about data pre-processing in the following files:
+  1. [`Canivora DataSet`](/Final_Project/Code/cleaning_carnivora.py)
+  2. [`Aves DataSet`](/Final_Project/Code/cleaning_aves.py)

+# Exploratory Data Analysis
+See full EDA n [`EDA.ipynb`](/Final_Project/Notebooks/EDA.ipynb)

 One problem with the raw data set that we found was the absence of the animals' actual names in general and thus would be hard for others to understand what animal it was.
 The scientific names were then found using regular expressions in Python through the provided URL in the raw dataset.
 The scientific names of the animals were then used to scrub the internet for common names and thus, two additional columns were added to each data frame:
   1. Scientific Name - Contains the Scientific name of each animal within the group.
   2. Common Name - Intuitively, using the common name of the animals within the group would be easily understandable by others.

-See more info about data pre-processing in the following files:
-  1. [`Canivora DataSet`](/Final_Project/Code/cleaning_carnivora.py)
-  2. [`Aves DataSet`](/Final_Project/Code/cleaning_aves.py)

 # Analysis
 ### Steps:
-  1. Data Mining - Curating data specific for this project
+  1. Data Mining - Curating data specific to this project
   2. Data pre-processing - Convert data into '.wav' files for easier classification through Python
   3. Dimensionality Reduction - Using Principal Component Analysis (PCA) to reduce the dimensions of spectrograms for a simpler model
   4. Model Building - GMM and SVM used to classify audio files